Conditional regression for the Nonlinear Single-Variable Model: Conclusion

 Understanding how compositional structure affects the design of estimators, or specific ``general purpose'' algorithms for constructing them (such as SGD applied to a suitable loss function), especially in the case of multiple compositions, beyond just two, and when and how such structure can help avoid the curse of dimensionality, is an interesting area of research with many open questions.

-\acks{The authors are grateful to A. Lanteri, S. Vigogna and T. Klock (during his visit to Johns Hopkins) for early discussions and experiments on this model, and to Fei Lu and Xiong Wang and their feedback on an early version of this manuscript.
+\acks{The authors are grateful to A. Lanteri, S. Vigogna and T. Klock (during their stays at Johns Hopkins) for early discussions and experiments on an initial version of this model, and to Fei Lu and Xiong Wang and their feedback on an early version of this manuscript.
+We are very thankful to the reviewers of the initial version of this manuscript for their comments and feedback, which lead to an improved presentation of the work.
 This research was partially supported by AFOSR FA9550-21-1-0317 and FA9550-23-1-0445.
 Prisma Analytics Inc. provided and managed the computing resources for the numerical experiments.}